Bachelor of Science

 Honors College Research Project

 Catterson, Jocelyn, "May You Walk in Beauty: The Decline of Navajo Land and Culture" (2015).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 21.

 Environmental Studies Commons, Human Geography Commons, Indigenous Studies Commons, Natural Resources and Conservation Commons, Nature and Society Relations Commons, Nonfiction Commons, Place and Environment Commons, Social and Cultural Anthropology Commons